-The interim success criteria have been met for this area.
+The interim success criteria were met for this area.
 No nuisance or exotic species were observed.
 Wiregrass is the dominant species.
-The ground cover is diverse and typical of a sandhill and the planted longleaf pines are 20 to 24' tall.
+The ground cover is diverse and typical of a sandhill and the planted longleaf pines are 25' to 30' tall.